 CE 330 Water Resources Engineering I

 ES 330 Fluid Mechanics

-Modeling deep water oil and gas jets/plumes, Modeling surface oil spills, Modeling physico-chemical processes that oil undergo in ocean conditions, Modeling Hydrothermal Vents in deepwater, Modeling CO2 and CH4 hydrates in deepwater, Oil transport and spread in ice covered waters, Oil and Gas droplet sizes in water, Impact on the ecosystem due to oil spills, Sediment plumes and their effect on the ecosystem, Web based model systems,
+Modeling deep water oil and gas jets/plumes, Modeling surface oil spills, Oil and Gas droplet sizes in water, Modeling physico-chemical processes that oil undergo in ocean conditions, Modeling Hydrothermal Vents in deepwater, Modeling CO2 and CH4 hydrates in deepwater, Oil transport and spread in ice covered waters.

 Short Narrative Biography